How To Folk

-Campers 17 years and younger must be accompanied and supervised by a parent or guardian, with a limit of four minors per adult who will be held solely responsible for the actions of the minors under their care.
+Campers 17 years and younger must be accompanied and supervised by a parent or guardian who will be held solely responsible for the actions of the minors under their care.
 We reserve the right to ask for proof of age.

-When setting up your tent please ensure at least 1 ft of clear ground space all around your tent or RV in case of emergency to allow first responders to safely assist you and/or your neighbours.
+When setting up your tent please ensure at least one foot of clear ground space all around your tent or RV in case of emergency to allow first responders to safely assist you and/or your neighbours.

 Birds Hill Provincial Park has rules in place to reduce the risk of fire.

-• Only registered camping vehicles are permitted: RVs, campers, trailers and camper vans.
+- Only units registered as: motor homes, travel trailers, fifth wheels or tent trailers are permitted.
 Truck/SUV tents, designed specifically to attach to your truck/SUV and convert it into a living space are permitted.
-Sleeping in your car, an unconverted van or box truck is not permitted.
+Sleeping in any vehicle not specifically registered as a camping vehicle is not permitted.

-• Once inside, RVs/vehicles must not be moved except when vacating the campground.
+- Once inside, camping vehicles must not be moved except when vacating the campground.

-• There are no in/out privileges for camping vehicles.
+- There are no in/out privileges for vehicles in the campground.